 - Join LinkedIn groups which are industry focused and engage as much as possible;

-- Stay updated about global business news by reading business publications, e-industry newsletters, listening to the BBC news and staying up to date using social media;
+- Stay updated about global business news by reading business publications, e-industry newsletters, listening to the BBC business and staying up to date using social media;

 - Develop your own opinion about current affairs and don't be afraid to ask senior industry leaders questions;